metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/md/Matrix.md

 ## CondorcetLoser

 Eliminates all Condorcet Losers from the Matrix Object's Active list.
-Returns a hashref:
+Returns a hashref.
+Takes an optional true false argument (default is false) to include choices that have tied but not won in the elimination.

 ```
   {